3liz/lizmap-documentation/source/publish/lizmap_plugin/information.rst

     2. Write the URL of the Lizmap Web Client server.
 The URL should be the main Lizmap landing page.
     3. If possible, use a login and password of a Lizmap Web Client administrator.
 It will give you more information about the server.
        This is optional.
+       QGIS might ask you to setup the **master password**.
+It's a password to protect the QGIS internal password manager.
+This password is used only on **your** computer.
+The Lizmap plugin is storing the login and password in the `QGIS password manager<https://docs.qgis.org/latest/en/docs/user_manual/auth_system/auth_overview.html#master-password>`_.

 .. warning::
     Do not use the any URL redirection.
 For instance, https://demo.lizmap.com/ is a redirection to